-EARLY DEVELOPMENT 1870s-1900s
+1870s-1900s

-POPULATION CHANGES 1920s - 1940s
+1920s - 1940s

-INDUSTRIAL EXPANSION 1920s-1940s
+1920s-1940s

-View looking west on 1st Street at Boyle Avenue (ca. 1895), California State Library Image Archive Boyle Heights "Temporary Home", Jewish Museum of the American West 6th Street Bridge, Los Angeles Public Library - First bridges and cable railway lines built across the LA River - Early land subdivisions establish Boyle Heights as a residential suburb - Development of early commercial districts along First Street, Brooklyn Avenue (now Cesar E. Chavez), and Stephenson Avenue (now Whittier Boulevard) - Due to the absence of racially restrictive covenants, Boyle Heights becomes an important community for African Americans and for immigrants arriving to the City - In 1939 fed-sponsored Home Owner's Loan Corp (HOLC) redlined the neighborhood, creating an enduring legacy of disinvestment - Los Angeles was the center of "Mexican Repatriation," where mass deportations of anywhere from 400,000 to 2,000,000 Mexicans and Mexican-Americans took place between 1929 and 1936 - During World War 2, the forced removal and incarceration of more than 100,000 ethnic Japanese, most of which were U.S. citizens, devastated communities in Los Angeles and throughout the West Coast - Streetcars are the primary form of urban transportation - Major industrial expansion modernizes rail facilities, as well as factory and warehouse districts along the River and south of Olympic Blvd.
-Wyvernwood is constructed as workforce housing to support this expansion - The Army Corp of Engineers channelizes the LA River
+View looking west on 1st Street at Boyle Avenue (ca. 1895), California State Library Image Archive Boyle Heights "Temporary Home", Jewish Museum of the American West Historic 6th Street Bridge, Los Angeles Public Library - First bridges and cable railway lines built across the LA River - Early land subdivisions establish Boyle Heights as a residential suburb - Development of early commercial districts along First Street, Brooklyn Avenue (now Cesar E. Chavez), and Stephenson Avenue (now Whittier Boulevard) - Due to the absence of racially restrictive covenants, Boyle Heights becomes an important community for African Americans and for immigrants arriving to the City - In 1939 federally sponsored Home Owner's Loan Corp (HOLC) redlined the neighborhood, creating an enduring legacy of disinvestment - Los Angeles was the center of "Mexican Repatriation," where mass deportations of anywhere from 400,000 to 2,000,000 Mexicans and Mexican-Americans took place between 1929 and 1936 - During World War II, the forced removal and incarceration of more than 100,000 ethnic Japanese, most of which were U.S. citizens, devastated communities in Los Angeles and throughout the West Coast - Streetcars are the primary form of urban transportation - Major industrial expansion modernizes rail facilities, as well as factory and warehouse districts along the River and south of Olympic Blvd - Wyvernwood is constructed as workforce housing to support this expansion - The Army Corp of Engineers channelizes the LA River 1940s-1960s 1970s-1980s 1990s-2010s

-MID CENTURY/POSTWAR 1940s-1960s

-1970s-1980s

-1990s-2010s

-Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California Store in Boyle Heights (ca. 1986), Los Angeles Public Library Gold Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times - The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts - Thousands of residents are displaced and parts of neighborhoods demolished for the construction of the regional freeway system and East LA interchange - -Streetcar lines are converted to bus lines - Students protest inequalities in the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts" - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles.
-Boyle Heights remains an important location that allows for new immigrants to connect with established networks - Regional suburbanization results in disinvestment in older neighborhoods - Aliso Village and Pico Gardens housing projects are redeveloped through the Federal Hope VI program - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city - Gold Line Eastside extension opens in Boyle Heights - Exide battery recycling plant in neighboring City of Vernon closes - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights - The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, is adopted For more information on key moments that have shaped the cultural landscape and built environment in Boyle Heights throughout the decades, please see the forthcoming Staff Report GUIDING PRINCIPLES The following core themes and principles represent ongoing guidance for the Boyle Heights Community Plan.
+Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California Store in Boyle Heights (ca. 1986), Los Angeles Public Library Gold Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times - The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts - Thousands of residents are displaced and parts of neighborhoods demolished for the construction of the regional freeway system and East LA interchange - -Streetcar lines are converted to bus lines - Students protest inequalities in the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts" - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles, and Boyle Heights remains an important location that allows for new immigrants to connect with established networks - Regional suburbanization results in disinvestment in older neighborhoods - Aliso Village and Pico Gardens housing projects are redeveloped through the Federal Hope VI program - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city - Gold Line Eastside extension opens in Boyle Heights - Exide Technologies battery recycling plant in neighboring City of Vernon closes - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights - -The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, is adopted ^{} This is not an exhaustive list of key moments that have shaped the cultural landscape and built environment in Boyle Heights.
+GUIDING PRINCIPLES The following core themes and principles represent ongoing guidance for the Boyle Heights Community Plan.